 Permanent hair color CAN actually be used as a toner.
 However, a couple of things need to be considered:

 Permanent hair color is advised to be used with a minimum of 10 vol peroxide maximum of 30 vol peroxide.
-Toner is normally only 1.5 vol peroxide.
+The toner is normally only 1:1.5 vol peroxide.
 With this in mind, there are a couple of options.

-You can put the same amount of water in the mix as peroxide to dilute it to half the amount of peroxide.
-But bear in mind it will take longer (20 mins) to process as the processing time for permanent hair colors is longer than the semi or demi-permanent colors that we use for toning.
+You can use half water and half developer (1:1 ratio) to dilute the amount of peroxide.
+Keep in mind that it will take longer to process (20 minutes), as the processing time for permanent hair colors is longer than the semi or demi-permanent colors that we use for toning.

 Tips to Maintain the Color